iusamaaziz/DonationBox/README.md

 - Use distributed locks to prevent duplicate payments
 - Implement outbox pattern for event publishing
 - Maintain comprehensive payment audit trails

+#### ApiGateway
+- Configure YARP routes for new services when added
+- Implement proper health checks for all downstream services
+- Maintain JWT token validation and forwarding
+- Configure CORS policies for frontend applications
+- Implement comprehensive logging and monitoring

 ### Pull Request Process